jez/pandoc-markdown-css-theme/src/index.md

 - [Floating table of contents](features/#table-of-contents)
 - [\(\LaTeX\) math](features/#math), rendered via [\(\KaTeX\)][KaTeX] in
   the browser
+- Dark mode, based on the user's default color scheme preference

 For the complete feature set, see the documentation.
 You might also want to view the "kitchen sink" page that is useful when developing, or the source code: